Telemetry Performance Visualization System

 The Telemetry 3 run-time has extremely low overhead, so profiling with Telemetry won't kill your program's performance.
 Capture masks allow for isolating different sections of your code for profiling.
 Capture over a million timing zones per second in real-time!

 In line with the theme of "maximum availability", Telemetry is a cross-platform performance visualization system.
-The best tools are those that are available when you need them, and Telemetry supports multiple run-time platforms, including: Microsoft Windows, and XBOX One; Sony PS4; Google Android; and Linux (x86, x64, and ARM); with more on the way!
+The best tools are those that are available when you need them, and Telemetry supports multiple run-time platforms, including: Microsoft Windows, XBOX 360, and XBOX One; Sony PS3, PS4 and PS Vita; Nintendo Switch and Wii-U; Apple MacOS and iOS; Google Android; Google Stadia; Linux (x86, x64, and ARM); and QNX (x86 and ARM), with more on the way!
+Not only that, but our tools are available for Windows, Apple MacOS X, and Linux (x64).
 Use one performance visualization system on multiple platforms!

 All of this power is available in minutes— integration often takes less than 15 minutes and requires about a dozen lines of code to get started!